dancasey-ie/irish_energy_assets/README.md

 * __Accordian Collapse__ style dropdown shows further asset details when clicking on the primary line item.
 Additional details included details on the assets connected network, when the asset was first added to the database and when it was last updated.
 * __Geocoding__ was performed using GeoPy.py to assign full addresses to each Node by searching for 'Node Name' + 'Ireland'.
 * __Data Filter__ scripts were writen taking in filter parameters set in 'Refine Filter' side-nav.
+NExt to each filter option the number of documents to that will be returned and sum of their MEC is displayed.
-    - __Apply Filter__ button reloads the page with filtered data based on filter parameters and selected sort arrangment.
+    - __Apply Filter Button__  reloads the page with filtered data based on filter parameters and selected sort arrangment.
-    - __Reset Filter__ button clears the parameters set in the filter nav since the last page load.
+    - __Reset Filter Button__ clears the parameters set in the filter nav since the last page load.
 Does not change the data currently displayed.
-    - __Clear Filter__ button reloads the page with no filters applied.
+    - __Clear Filter Button__  reloads the page with no filters applied.
     - __Keyword Search__ loops through all document attributes and returns, subset where the keyword is found in values.
 This is not case sensitive.
     - __Tick Box Selectors__ for Status, SystemOperator, Types, Node and County attributes set list of value argumenets for returning the subset.
 If no box from a section is ticked then no filter for that attribute is imposed.
     If a box is ticked in a section than only the values ticked will be displayed.